NaliniRaghav/Raghavendra_Nalini_FoodDeliveryApp_Capstone_FrontEnd/README.md

 Application Structure

 The FoodOnTheFly project is organized into two main directories: backend and frontend.
 Backend The backend directory houses the server-side logic and data handling.
 Inside the index.js is responsible for setting up the database connection configuration for MongoDB.
 The FoodOntheFly_Db is the name of the database.
 The .env file stores environment variables, such as database URIs and secret keys.
 Finally, index.js is the main server file that initializes and runs the backend server.

  The installation and route details used in the project are available in the README.md file under the folder  Nalini_Raghavendra_Capstone_BackEnd.
+Frontend
-Frontend The frontend directory contains the client-side interface built with React.
+The frontend directory contains the client-side interface built with React.
 The public folder includes static assets accessible to the client.
  Inside src, the components folder holds reusable UI components.

-The pages folder stores the main pages of the application:
+The pages folder stores the main pages of the application.
 LoginPage.jsx presents the login interface.
-SignupPage.jsx allows new users to register.
+SignupForm.jsx allows new users to register.
- ResetPasswordPage.jsx enables password reset functionality.
+ PasswordResetPage.jsx enables password reset functionality.
-RestaurantDisplay.jsx shows a list of available restaurants.
+RestaurantDisplayForm.jsx shows a list of available restaurants.
 MenuItemDisplay.jsx displays the menu items for a selected restaurant.
+UserProfile.jsx displays the user details.
+User can update his informations like address, phone number using this form.
 App.jsx serves as the main React application, routing and orchestrating the components. main.jsx is the entry point that renders the React application in the browser.
 The project’s documentation, guidelines, and setup instructions are outlined in the README.md file at the root level, providing a comprehensive overview of the application and its components.